gardenofnumbers/wence/Language.md

    };
 }
 ```
- Note this enables using blocks which access variables that do not exist in scope at declaration time, so long as all invokers wrap them with all neccessary dependancies.
+ Note this enables using blocks which access variables that do not exist in their encapsulated scope, so long as all invokers wrap them with all neccessary dependancies.
 Accessing a name which is not currently in scope is a runtime error.

 #### The lift operator for blocks
-The lift operator `^` can also be used on a block, concatenating the scope of the target block into the scope of the current block.
-This can be used to access variables as encapsulated on a block.
-Consider the following example of a "decorator" style construction, which hooks `baz` if it is called by the target block.
+The lift operator `^` can be used on a block or stored wire context, concatenating the scope of the target into the wire scope.
+This can be used to access variables as encapsulated on a block, or to save and restore scope for more complex constructions.

+When lifting a block, no change is made to the wire value.
+When lifting a stored wire context, the wire value is replaced completely.
+In both cases, the stored scope is concatenated to the wire scope, adding any new names and overriding existing ones.

+Consider the following example of a "decorator" style construction, which wraps `baz` if it is called by the target block.
 ```
 #{stdlib} -> {
     {(%) -> _;} -> !{baz} -> ~{